dvriet/diagrams/README.md

 * Commit your changes in the terminal (!) with the following commands:
   * git add .
   * git commit -m "Added my name"
-  * git push origin master OR git push
+  * git push origin main OR git push
   * git status (optional)
   * git pull